our Better Nature Home

 • Install tight-fitting door sweeps or thresholds at all exterior entry doors.
 Around garage doors, install a rubber seal rather than vinyl, which seals poorly in cold weather.

 • Gently collect beetles using a broom and dustpan.
+Or get a BugZooka which works quite well, and keeps you from getting the stinky discharge on you.
 Duct or sticky tape can also be used.

-• Use a vacuum cleaner or shop-vac to "bag" the beetles inside a knee-high nylon stocking that has been inserted into the extension hose or wand and secured with a rubber band.
-As soon as the vacuum cleaner is turned off, remove the stocking so that the captured beetles can't escape.
+• "Bag" the beetles inside a knee-high nylon stocking that has been inserted into the extension hose or wand of a vacuum or shop-vac and secured with a rubber band.
+As soon as the vacuum cleaner is turned off, remove the stocking so that the captured beetles can't escape, and release them outdoors.

 • Camphor may repel them short term.
 Put camphor cakes or crystallized camphor in a knee-hi nylon stocking.
 Knot the stocking and hang it on the outside of the house near known entry points, or put cotton balls containing a few drops of camphor essential oil in the corner of the windows.
 Re-apply oil often.
 Camphor cakes can be found on the web at http://www.kilianhardware.com.
 Camphor crystals can be obtained from Stony Mountain Botanicals, 155 N. Water St., Loundenville, OH, 888-994-4857, http://www.wildroots.com.